 I took this shot using Slow Shutter Cam App.
 My iPhone was mounted to the handrail of a bridge under which trains were passing.

 A beautiful Japanese Garden in Vienna.
 Shot using Slow Shutter Cam app.

 The view from the Shard in London, taken with ProCamera using Low Light Mode.

 An office Skyscraper in Vienna photographed with Hydra App.

 If I had to pick only one app, it would be ProCamera, simply because it offers me full manual control over the iPhone camera and still works as a point and shoot camera app.
 If you want to invest and learn photo editing and retouching, I strongly suggest you buy Enlight.

 4. Get Going

 I have defined three very simple principles for my iPhone photography and cycling photos.
 The first one is “Always tap to focus”.
-Usually, the iPhone will automatically select and focus an object that it thinks is the main subject of your photo.
+Usually, the iPhone will automatically select and focus on whatever it thinks is the main subject of your photo.
 But the iPhone may be wrong.
-So I recommend always tapping on the screen and focusing on the object that’s your main subject to make sure it’s perfectly lit and sharp.
+I recommend always tapping on the screen and focusing on the object that’s your main subject to make sure it’s perfectly lit and sharp.

 My second principle is to always slightly underexpose, especially outdoors.
 To slightly underexpose your shots, tap and hold the iPhone screen and then drag your finger down.
 A small bar will appear that allows you to adjust the exposure in the stock camera app.
 After that, experiment with brilliance and increasing shadows for a better landscape shot.